Mohsen20031203/KV-Toolbox/README.md

 ## How to Use

 1. Open the application.
-2. **Create a new database**: Click the "New Database" button and specify a name and path.
+2. **Create a new database**: To create a new database, click on the "+" button and select the database you want, then click on "Create Database" in the opened window and enter the address you want.
+2. **Open a new database**: To open a database, click the "+" button and select the database you want, then click the "Open folder" button in the opened window and find your database.
-3. **Add keys**: Use the "Add Key" option to create new key-value pairs.
+3. **Add keys**: Use the "Add" option to create new key-value pairs.
+    - You can also assign files, images, or other types of data as the value for a key.
+This feature allows you to efficiently manage and store additional resources, such as images and files, directly within your database.
-4. **Edit keys**: Select a key, then click "Edit" to modify its value.
+4. **Edit keys**: Find the key you want and click on it to change its value.
-5. **Delete keys**: Select a key, then click "Delete" to remove it.
-6. **Browse database**: Use the built-in viewer to explore and manage your data.
+5. **Delete keys**: Click the "delete" key in the main window and then enter the key you want.
+6. **Search keys**: Click on the search button and enter the key you want.

 ---